ashishjayamohan/ashishjayamohan.github.io/README.md

 # ashish jayamohan {dot}
 ## about me
-i'm ashish jayamohan, a student at uc san diego. i'm interested, broadly, in computer science, mathematics, pure sciences, and the intersection of these fields. recently, i've been interested in databases and distributed systems at large. sometimes, i think i have profound thoughts and write about them [here](https://medium.com/@ashishjayamohan).
+i'm ashish jayamohan, a student at uc san diego. i'm interested, broadly, in computer science, mathematics, pure sciences, and the intersection of these fields. recently, i've been interested in databases and distributed systems at large.

 ## work
 - [apache pinot](https://github.com/apache/pinot/commits/master/?author=ashishjayamohan)